RocketMan/zookeeper/CONTRIBUTING.md

             Server-generated UI.
 Menu items are specified in metadata, via config/ui_config.php.

+        ui/templates/default/
+            Twig UI templates directory.
+These can be replaced or extended via custom templates.

+        ui/templates/_custom dir_/
+            Custom Twig templates.  _custom dir_ is specified in config/config.php; by default, 'custom' is used.

+            To extend or reference a default template, you may use path expressions of the form 'default/_template_',
+            where _template_ is the default template file name.

         vendor/
             PHP Composer dependencies (not delivered from the repo) See INSTALLATION.md for more information.